10 most exciting PC games spotted at the PC Gaming Show 2019

 Telling Lies

 We liked Telling Lies because it’s shaping up to offer a unique gameplay experience based on listening to and watching taped conversations via a stolen NSA module.
 These secret convos revolve around four characters, and you have to figure out the what and why.
 It’s supposed to take all of the exploration of a game and apply its energy directly to the story.
-You’re literally in an open-world video game with over 10 hours of footage you can tackle in nonlinear fashion.
+You’re literally in an open-world video game with over 10 hours of footage you can tackle in nonlinear fashion - something we're not surprised came from Sam Barlow, maker of the critically-acclaimed game Her Story.

 Conan Chop Chop